EvictionLab/eviction-lab-website/content/updates/research/ets-report-2025/index.md

 Across all the locations we track, the average eviction filing rate was 7.9%, which means that landlords filed roughly one eviction case for every 13 renter households in 2025.
 Like with absolute case volumes, though, we see significant variation in eviction filing rates across the country (Figure 3).
 Four sites—the areas of Atlanta, GA, Charleston, SC, Indianapolis, IN, and Richmond, VA—had filing rates that were at least double the national average.
 In Atlanta, landlords filed one eviction case for every four renters.
 Sites like the South Bend, IN area (8% filing rate), the New Orleans, LA area (8% filing rate), and the Wilmington, DE area (10% filing rate) had many fewer eviction cases filed than in Atlanta, but they also have fewer renter households, and each ended the year with higher-than-average filing rates.

-{{< pullquote "Of the 35 cities in the ETS, 19 had a higher eviction filing rate in 2024 than was typical before the pandemic.
-Many of the largest increases we saw last year occurred in fast-growing areas, particularly in the Sunbelt." >}}

-{{< pullquote "In Phoenix, Arizona, landlords filed a record-breaking 86,946 evictions in 2024—one every six minutes—for an eviction filing rate of 14.3%." >}}
+{{< pullquote "Across all the locations we track, the average eviction filing rate was 7.9%, which means that landlords filed roughly one eviction case for every 13 renter households in 2025." >}}

 {{% bar-chart
   id="fig3"